 - Gosh!
 I must be falling in love by Leslie Sarony (originally released by Rex Records (8115) in 1934.
 Leslie Sarony has been on several previous podcasts and you can read more about him in the blog for the first podcast.
 This song and 39 others are available to stream/download on the 78Man albums “78Man Presents Leslie Sarony” Vols 1 and 2 on itunes, Spotify, etc. You can see the great man himself singing “Peggotty Leg” Here

 - Under the sweetheart tree by Randolph Sutton (Released by Edison Bell Radio (1426) in 1931.)
-Randolph Sutton was born in 1888 in Bristol, and made his stage debut in 1913 and became a popular singer but only began recording in earnest in the late 1920s.
+Randolph Sutton was born in 1888 in Bristol, and made his stage debut in 1913.
+He soon became a popular singer but only began recording in earnest in the late 1920s.
 His other recordings include “All by yourself in the moonlight”, “Oh!
 Arthur!
 (What have you done to Martha?)”, “Is Izzy Azzy Woz?”, “Drivin’ the geese to market” and “The sun has got his hat on (He’s coming out today)”.
 Sutton was a successful stage performer, appearing in many pantomimes and revues, as well as radio and TV appearances (he appeared on BBC TV’s “The Good old days” in 1954.)
 He continued working until his death, making his final stage appearance on 26th February 1969 in St. Albans, two days before he died.
 A month later, Radio 2 produced a tribute programme, introduced by George Martin.
 His influence was such that further tribute programmes were made by Radio 2 in 1980 and 1982.
 You can see him singing “On Mother Kelly’s doorstep” HERE

 - Love is just like that by Malcolm Desmond (released by Eclipse (155) in 1932).
 Malcolm Desmond was a pseudonym used by Billy Scott-Coomber when he recorded for the Eclipse label.
 Other releases include “We’re all going in for hiking”, “Bathing in the sunshine” and “Wagon wheels”.
 Billy Scott-Coomber was Irish, and first found fame as the singer in Jack Payne’s band.
 He made a few records under his own name, such as “June in January” in 1935 and “There’ll always be an England” in 1939.
 In the 1950’s he was a regular on BBC Radio’s “Children’s Hour”, and was known for his “nursery sing-songs”.
 In the late ’50s he became a radio producer, (where he was an early champion of Les Dawson), then in the ’60s became the presenter of the radio show “A night at the music hall”.
 You can see him performing with his singing grenadiers HERE